CharlieFng/GCP_Kafka_Demo_AppEngine/README.md

 # Kafka Springboot Demo on App Engine
-This demo is a spring boot application using kafka native libraries, aiming to explore kafka basic features such as topic provision, schema evolution, offset adjustment, generic avro producer and consumer, specific avro producer and consumer.
+This demo is a spring boot application using kafka native libraries, aiming to explore kafka basic features such as topic provision, schema evolution with compatibality, offset adjustment, generic avro producer and consumer, specific avro producer and consumer.

 ## Getting Started

 ### Prerequisites
-1. Install gcloud on Deskstop
+1. Install java8, maven
-2. Install AppEngine Cloud SDK for Java 8
+2. Install gcloud, AppEngine Cloud SDK for Java 8
 ```
 gcloud components install app-engine-java
 ```